Drug Expiration Dates: How Accurate Are They?

 Expiration dates are basically guidelines.
 Your medications may expire before the expiration date if improperly stored, or they may last well beyond their expiration date, as some studies have shown.
 While most drugs do not become dangerous when expired, they can still pose a threat to your health.
-According to Robbe Lyon, Division Director, Division of Product Quality Research, Center for Drug Evaluation and Research, Food and Drug Administration (FDA), “Drugs lose their potency beyond their expiration date, and therefore their effectiveness and their ability to dissolve can be affected.
-For patients who rely on medications to stay alive, like heart medications, expired drugs can be dangerous because they may not be getting the full effectiveness of the drug.”
+Over time, drugs lose their potency.
+Using a drug past its expiration date may affect its quality and effectiveness.

 It is important to note that the manufacturers’ expiration dates apply only to the original packaging of the drug, and that once opened these dates no longer apply.
 Each state has different requirements, but all pharmacists must give the consumer some sort of expiration date, sometimes called a “beyond use” date.
 This date typically is 6-12 months from the date the drug is dispensed, but may be shorter depending on the type of medication or a manufacturer’s expiration date.